norlab-ulaval/DRIVE/docs/index.md

 The code implementation includes the following:

 - The DRIVE python module
-- A web interface to control the execution on a browser
 - A ROS2 bridge to connect to your robot

 To see how to install DRIVE on your robot, see [Installation](Installation.md)